 Group Mentoring: Students meet weekly with their classmates and dedicated faculty to share experiences and receive feedback on techniques and best practices.
 Our faculty members act as mentors and closely monitor each student’s progress.

-Individual Mentoring: Students must receive individual mentoring, either through a supervisor at their workplace or from a Simmons mentor.
+Individual Mentoring: Students must receive individual mentoring from a Simmons mentor.
 This provides students with feedback and guidance to ensure mastery of concepts and implementing procedures.